 Croix and Prier of La Pucelle Tactics spend the last half of the game this way, with most of the rest of the party seeing it, and them denying it.
 They finally admit their feelings to each other at the climax of the game, and then promptly go back to denying it again in public.

-To an extent, Hector and Lyn from the same game, as well as Dart and Farina.
+Hector and Lyn, as well as Dart and Farina.
 Also Lex and Ayra from the first half of the fourth game and Phee and Arthur from the second half, and Innes and L'Arachel from the eighth one...
 And doubly so with Ephraim and L'Arachel.

 Given the nature of the games in question, all of those are optional pairings.
 If the player prefers, they can be paired with other people, or even no one at all.